ericdand/csc370-project/README.md

 Navigate to `http://localhost:5000/` to see it with your own eyes.
 Press `Ctrl-c` in your terminal to kill the server.

+Remember to activate your virtual environment (`source venv/bin/activate`) before doing this, otherwise it won't work!

 # Resources

 The links below may help you to understand the project: